A complete guide to Zendesk SLA tracking

 Using automations for breach notifications

 Zendesk's automation engine lets you build triggers that take action based on an SLA's status.
-A classic example is setting up a trigger to ping a team lead or post a Slack message when a high-priority ticket is 30 minutes away from breaching its target.
+A classic example is setting up a trigger to ping a team lead or post a Slack message when a high-priority ticket is 30 minutes away from reaching its target.

 How AI shifts Zendesk SLA tracking from monitoring to optimization